 That’s how to do it:

-Put the baguette in the oven to bake.
+Put the baguette in the oven for baking.
 Cut the meat into short, thin strips.
-Do not season yet!
-The soy sauce does most of that later.
+Prepare a marinade from the tbsp. water, oil, soy sauce, cornflour and baking powder, season with salt, pepper, and sugar.
+Knead the marinade thoroughly into the meat.
 Peel and finely chop the onion.
-Sauté the onions in some oil until translucent, then add the meat and sear.
-While the meat is browning, cut the tomatoes into slices and wash the salad, put aside particularly nice leaves.
-Add the soy sauce and sugar to the meat and onions in the pan, mix well and let reduce a little over heat.
-Then season to taste with pepper – salt is usually no longer needed with the salty soy sauce – and add the butter.
+In a little oil, first fry the onions in a pan until translucent, then add the meat and fry it.
+While the meat is cooking, cut the tomatoes into slices and wash the lettuce, put aside particularly nice leaves.
+Add half a cup of water to the meat and onions in the pan, stir well and reduce to a creamy consistency.

-Finally, cut the warm baguette in half.
-Layer the salad, tomatoes and meat with sauce on the underside, then close the baguette with the second half.
-Serve warm.
+Finally, cut the warm baguette in two halves.
+Layer lettuce, tomatoes and meat with sauce on the bottom, then close the baguette with the second half.
+Serve still warm.